Reuben Saltzman

 Air Conditioner

 • Outdoor covers are NOT necessary.
-If you really want to use a cover, get one that covers the top of the unit, not a full enclosure.
+If you want a cover, get one that covers the top of the unit, not a full enclosure.

-• If the furnace or water heater vent blows exhaust gas onto the air conditioner, a plastic cover can be used to shield the air conditioner from the corrosive exhaust gases.
+• If the furnace or water heater vent blows exhaust gas onto the air conditioner, a plastic cover can shield it from the corrosive exhaust gases.

 • Don’t cover heat pumps.
 Heat pumps are not common in Minnesota.